3 Stocks Insiders Are Selling

 Below is a look at a few recent notable insider sales.
 For more, check out Benzinga's insider transactions platform.

-What's Happening: Tesla is all set to release quarterly earnings on July 26, 2021.
-Tesla’s shares dropped around 1% during the previous five days.
+What's Happening: Morningstar is all set to release quarterly earnings on July 28, 2021.
+The company's shares rose around 1% over the past five days.

-What Tesla Does: Tesla is an electric-vehicle company with a market capitalization of over $625 billion.
+What Morningstar Does: Morningstar is a provider of independent investment research to financial advisers, asset managers, and investors.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.